-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species :

-Caution is recommended in animals with impaired renal function, hypovolemia, anemia and cardiac or respiratory dysfunction.
+Caution is recommended in animals with impaired renal function, hypovolemia, anaemia and cardiac or respiratory dysfunction.

 Before beginning the treatment monitoring of hepatic parameters should be performed.
 The chance of hepatotoxic side effects can be diminished or delayed using an effective dose that is as low as possible.
 Monitoring of hepatic parameters is recommended in case of a prolonged therapy.